jfitzpatrick99/dicompipeline/README.md

   speed by storing the training data on the disk.
 Currently my solution loads the entire dataset into memory which would not work for an incredibly large dataset.
-* The documented exit codes are not respected by my solution but fixing this would involve improving the error handling.
-* I would definitely add unit tests, and write integration tests; currently I have a single unit test which just checks that the program entry point works
+* I would definitely add more unit tests, and write additional integration tests.
 * The load_dataset function is a little big so I would probably check to see if it could be shrunk down a bit, although I don't think this is a big deal.
 * From a deployment perspective more testing would be needed to make sure that